Nadine Monk – Medical Secretary

 Reflecting on her journey, Nadine feels that a strong determination and dedication have helped her to get better at her work.
 This has resulted in her receiving the Chair’s Award in March 2010 for ‘going the extra mile’ in patient care.
 This strong determination also helped her to cope with various medical conditions since she had congenital heart defects at birth and to go through surgery to remove a brain tumour and radiotherapy at the age of 14.

 Nadine has many plans to help the team.
-Now, she is aiming to bring more improvements to the virtual consultations and wishes to enrol on a managerial course in the near future.
+Now, she is aiming to bring more improvements to the virtual consultations and wishes to enroll on a managerial course in the near future.